Vision in fish: Structure and function

 Fish eyes are broadly similar to those of other vertebrates – notably the tetrapods (amphibians, reptiles, birds and mammals – all of which evolved from a fish ancestor).
 Light enters the eye at the cornea, passing through the pupil to reach the lens.
-Most fish species seem to have a fixed pupil size, but elasmobranches (like sharks and rays) have a muscular iris which allows pupil diameter to be adjusted.
+Most fish species seem to have a fixed pupil size, but elasmobranchs (like sharks and rays) have a muscular iris which allows pupil diameter to be adjusted.
 Pupil shape varies, and may be e.g. circular or slit-like.

 Lenses are normally spherical but can be slightly elliptical in some species.
 Compared to terrestrial vertebrates, fish lenses are generally more dense and spherical.
 In the aquatic environment there is not a major difference in the refractive index of the cornea and the surrounding water (compared to air on land) so the lens has to do the majority of the refraction.
 Due to "a refractive index gradient within the lens — exactly as one would expect from optical theory", the spherical lenses of fish are able to form sharp images free from spherical aberration.

 Once light passes through the lens, it is transmitted through a transparent liquid medium until it reaches the retina, containing the photoreceptors.
 Like other vertebrates, the photoreceptors are on the inside layer so light must pass through layers of other neurons before it reaches them.
 The retina contains rod cells and cone cells.

 There are similarities between fish eyes and those of other vertebrates.
 Usually, light enters through the fish eye at the cornea and passes through the pupil in order to reach the lens.
 Most fish species have a fixed size of the pupil while a few species have a muscular iris that allows for the adjustment of the pupil diameter.

 Fish eyes have a more spherical lens than other terrestrial vertebrates.
 Adjustment of focus in mammals and birds is normally done by changing the shape of the eye lens while in fish this is done through moving the lens further from or closer to the retina.
 The retina of a fish generally has both rod cells and cone cells that are responsible for scotopic and photopic vision.
 Most fish species have color vision.
 There are some species that are capable of seeing ultraviolet while some are sensitive to polarized light.

-The fish retina has rod cells that provide high visual sensitivity in low light conditions and cone cells that provide higher temporal and spatial resolution than what rod cells are capable of.
+The fish retina has rod cells that provide high visual sensitivity in low light conditions and cone cells that provide higher temporal and spatial resolution than the rod cells are capable of.
 They allow for the possibility of color vision through the comparison of absorbance across different types of cones.
 According to Marshall et al., most animals in the marine habitat possess no or relatively simple color vision.
 However, there is a greater diversity in color vision in the ocean than there is on land.
 This is mainly due to extremes in photic habitat and colour behaviours.